rustinmyeye/ErgoNodeAndroid/SETUP_INSTRUCTIONS.md

 Now allow access to internal storage.
 Press "allow".

 At this point the app will continue downloading all the necessary components to start the node.

-You will know its running when it says - "The node is now syncing" "Starting the node..."
+On the first run, the app will generate a unique API key, blake hash, configuration file, and start the node!

+On every other startup, the app check the configuration file, and starts the node.

 ## Acessing the node panel